-- Make sure chain tension is at desired setting.
-Refer to adjusting the chain tension in the Care and Maintenance section of this manual. - Make sure the chain cover lock knob is tight to the chain cover. - Make sure no objects or obstructions are in the immediate vicinity which could come in contact with the bar and chain. - Fit the battery into the chain saw. - Press in the safety lock (E).
-This makes the trigger switch (F) operational. - Press and hold the trigger switch (F) and keep it pressed for continued operation.
+- Ensure the battery is not installed in the tool. - Make sure chain tension is at desired setting.
+Refer to adjusting the chain tension in the Care and Maintenance section of this manual. - Make sure the chain cover lock nuts (K) are tight to the chain cover. - Make sure no objects or obstructions are in the immediate vicinity which could come in contact with the bar and chain. - · Insert the battery into the chain saw. - Press the power button to the left of the rear handle.
+You will hear two audible beeps signaling the chain saw is active. - Press in the safety lock (E).
+This makes the trigger switch (F) operational. - Make sure that the chain brake (I) is not engaged.
+If it is, pull back on the chain brake (I) to disengage the brake. - Press and hold the trigger switch (F) and keep it pressed for continued operation. - Release the safety lock (E) during operation.